Who is Riding Gravel? Read on to find out who is behind your screen, keeping the cogs turning.

 You can read his personal writing over on Guitar Ted Productions.

 Ben started mountain biking in 2006 after five years of running various distances and racing triathlons of various distances.
 He’s a competitive guy and turned to racing as soon as he started mountain biking.
 Since then, Ben has a lot of experience racing all distances, including 24 hour solos, 12 hour solos, 100 miles, 50 milers, XC distance, fatbikes, gravel, and everything in between.

 Ben created Riding Gravel in September of 2013 as a site to host information about the gravel rides he started on the Front Range of Colorado, including the AntiEpic and the other two that he co-created, including the Pedal 50 and Greenland Gravel Grinder.
 He added a forum shortly after starting the site and started adding content about gravel and it continued to grow from there.

 After working with Guitar Ted on other projects over the years, Ben made a pitch to him during the Summer of 2014 to combine the forces of Riding Gravel and Gravel Grinder News, and, after a few months of work on the site, the Riding Gravel “Grand Opening” was in December 2014.

-Ben is originally from Wisconsin, but has also lived in Minnesota, Colorado, and now lives in Western North Dakota.
+Ben is originally from Wisconsin, but has also lived in Minnesota, Colorado, Western North Dakota, and now lives back in Northeastern Wisconsin.
 He created and owns Mountain Bike Radio.